marksist300/markdown-portfolio/_includes/05-emphasis.md

 I'm a Fullstack Software Engineer.
-Bulding beautiful and accessible applications in **JS, HTML, CSS!**
+Building beautiful and accessible applications with **JS, HTML, CSS!**